DavidJCobb/DovahKit/native/src/DovahKit/dovah/_docs/rewrites I want to do someday post-launch.md

   Within form data, these custom containers would be conditional types, i.e. `tracked_form_pointer_list` for a "real" form and `std::vector<form_stub*>` for a working copy.

+## Improve form stub / file handling and loading

+### File loading

+The data structures for this feel like spaghetti.
+They're better than they used to be, but is there anything we can do to improve them further?

+### Form stubs

+The `load` function will fail, returning without loading form data, under the following circumstances:

+* The stub has no source files
+  * Only possible while the stub is being built; `assert` that source files are present instead of failing?
+  * Redundantly checked in two parts of the function
+* The stub is for a GMST or a none-stub
+* Form loading is blocked (i.e. the load order is mid-load or mid-save, and we're not loading as part of that save operation)
+* No form loader (i.e. loading the given form type isn't implemented yet)
+* Any load failure
+  * Unsaved active file (or other cases of the stub's file offset being 0)
+    * In the case of an unsaved active file, shouldn't we assert that this isn't the case?
+It shouldn't be possible to create a form in the active file without creating both the stub and its loaded data (and indeed, `file_load_order` will delete a stub if it fails to create blank loaded-form data for it), so if the stub belongs to an unsaved active file, then it should *always* already have loaded-form data and should early-out at the start of the `form_stub::_load` function.
+    * Under what circumstances *can* that file offset be 0?
+We need to document that, and any other sentinel and uninitialized values within form stubs.
+  * `instantiate_hardcoded_form` returns `nullptr`
+    * Under what circumstances is this allowed to occur?
+I assume it's only if we don't have a loaded-form class defined for a given form type, but we should formally document this!
+  * ``create_blank_loaded_form_by_type` returns `nullptr`
+    * Under what circumstances is this allowed to occur?
+I assume it's only if we don't have a loaded-form class defined for a given form type, but we should formally document this!

+As noted in the list above, several of these failure cases should be assertion failures instead; and more rigorous documentation is needed for form stubs, their sentinel values, and when their contents are undefined, too.

+There are also cases where a form stub has "unresolved" or "in-progress" values in it.
+For example, when we create a form stub for parsing a file, we set its form ID to the *file-local* form ID for the record being parsed.
+When we commit that stub to the load order, we eventually resolve that form ID to a global one and store the resolved form ID on the stub.
+However, some file load warnings and errors are emitted before form IDs are resolved, and we never get around to resolving form IDs for error reporting; warnings for malformed GMST records are one case that sticks out in my mind.
+Essentially, this is a case of a "work-in-progress" value being stuck in a field for (possibly) longer than is necessary, with practical downsides that are visible outside of the internals of the load process (i.e. anyone who receives the affected file load warnings/errors has to avoid certain fields on `form_stub` based entirely on implementation details that should be fully hidden away).

+### Restructure `file_load_order`

+Hm...
+I don't like its name and I don't like that it's stored in the `dovah/files/` directory.

+I think `active_load_order` might be a better name.
+This would better distinguish it from the general concept of a "load order," while also matching the term "active file" and being clearer about the class's purpose: it holds all of the loaded data associated with a load order; it's the DovahKit counterpart to Bethesda's `TESDataHandler`.

+One thing I'd really like to do is do a better job of separating out all the machinery related to loadin and saving.
+It'd be nice if `active_load_order` would just retain the loaded data, and defer to temporary data structures for the actual load and save operations &mdash; perhaps something like `dovah::load_order_serialization::load_process` and `dovah::load_order_serialization::save_process`.
+Passkeys could grant them appropriate access to the `active_load_order` internals.

 ## Get rid of notice codes because they suck and are bad

 DovahKit reports all backend warnings and errors via an enum called `dovah::notice_code` and a struct called `dovah::detailed_notice`.
 The notice codes are similar to WinAPI error codes, and the "detailed notice" struct contains fields for every possible piece of error information that a warning or error could provide.